-You’ve made it 6 days without smoking.
+You’ve made it through 6 days of not smoking.
 Congratulations on reaching this significant milestone!

 Quitting smoking can be incredibly challenging, but it’s the best thing you can do for your health and wallet.